Which Institutions Own Shares In Mustang Bio Inc. (MBIO)?

 The top institutional shareholder in the company is Blackrock Inc. with over 3.34 million shares valued at $12.66 million.
 The investor’s holdings represent 5.17% of the MBIO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 2.16 million shares valued at $8.19 million to account for 3.34% of the shares outstanding.
 The other top investors are Millennium Management LLC which holds 1.9 million shares representing 2.94% and valued at over $7.2 million, while JP Morgan Chase & Company holds 2.61% of the shares totaling 1.69 million with a market value of $6.4 million.

-The stock witnessed a -17.50% loss in the last 1 month and extending the period to 3 months gives it a 31.05%, and is 8.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.60% over the week and 7.99% over the month.
+The stock witnessed a -16.79% loss in the last 1 month and extending the period to 3 months gives it a 15.15%, and is -2.84% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.87% over the week and 7.94% over the month.

 Mustang Bio Inc. (MBIO) Analyst Forecasts